pinomo1/nand2tetris_hack_asm_project/README.md

-## Nand2Tetris Hack Assembly Computer Architecture Project Work 2
+## Nand2Tetris Hack Assembly UFAZ Computer Architecture Project Work 2
 what a long title, huh...

 In this app you control the character - you're the boss here.